HaakonME/moodle-booktool_importepub/README.md

 6. Click on the "Install add-on!" button.

-7. Repeat 1-6 with the other Lucimoo ZIP package if you want to install both the import and the export add-ons.
+7. Repeat 1-6 with the other Lucimoo ZIP package if you want to install both the import and the export plugins.

 ### Manual installation

 This is possible with Moodle 2.0 and later.

-1. Unzip the Lucimoo ZIP package(s) to get the folder(s) "importepub" and/or "exportepub".
+1. Unzip the Word import or export ZIP package(s) to get the folder(s) "wordimport" and/or "wordexport".

-2. Upload or copy the "importepub" and/or "exportepub" folder(s) into the "mod/book/tool/" folder of your Moodle installation.
+2. Upload or copy the "wordimport" and/or "wordexport" folder(s) into the "mod/book/tool/" folder of your Moodle installation.